-Hester, Schem, Hester, and Deason has the expertise and knowledge to maneuver through even the most complicated cases.
+Hester Schem Hester Deason & Dionisio has the expertise and knowledge to maneuver through even the most complicated cases.
 We are able to help clients with a number of diverse legal family issues in the following areas:

 These cases frequently address issues regarding equitable distribution of property, alimony, shared or sole parental responsibility, child custody, child support, visitation, relocation of residency out-of-state, and attorney fees and costs associated with the litigation.
 Our firm has access to experts in the field of tax who advice clients on the tax implications of family law related legal matters, such as divorce.